Furnace Repair Checklist

 - Make sure the button is switched to “heat” as opposed to “off” or “cool.”

 - Ensure the program is showing the appropriate day and time and is set to “run.”
 If you’re having problems overriding the program, set the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will cause the furnace to ignite if thermostat scheduling is trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above the temperature of the room.